 5.7 In the HRA of the Reg.14 pre-submission version of the STNP, August 2019, AECOM recommended to include supporting text to policies 2B and 2C into the plan to confirm housing development within 400m of the Breckland SPA would not be supported.
-This supporting text has now been added to the updated draft Reg.
-14 version, and it is concluded that the STNP therefore complies with the overarching LP.
+This supporting text was added to the updated Reg.
+14 version and has been retained in the Reg.
+15 Plan, and it is concluded that the STNP therefore complies with the overarching LP.
 The STNP will not result in adverse effects on the integrity of the Breckland SPA.